sillsdev/TheCombine/docs/deploy/README.md

 cd ~/src/TheCombine
 npm install
 npm run build
+cd Backend
+dotnet publish -c Release
 ```

 ### Installing the App

-The ```deploy``` folder of TheCombine project is a collection of Ansible playbooks that can be use to configure a new installation of Ubuntu Server.
+The ```deploy``` folder of TheCombine project is a collection of Ansible playbooks that can be used to configure a new installation of Ubuntu Server.
 Each playbook uses a set of Ansible roles to drive the configurations.

 A setup script, ```setup-target.sh```, is provided to perform the installation.
 Its usage is:
 ```